 Check your tires.
 If your tires are improperly inflated, your miles per gallon (MPG) could drop by 3%.
 Know the what the recommended pressure is for your tires, check it often, and make sure your tires are properly inflated.

-Don’t speed!
-Driving faster uses more gas.
+Don’t speed, it’s one of the most common causes of motor vehicle accidents.
+You can hire an attorney after a car accident for legal help.
+Driving faster also uses more gas.
 Keep to posted speed limits.
 You can also save the cost of speeding tickets (and increased insurance rates) this way.

 Take off excess pounds.
 No, you don’t have to go on a diet.
 Remove unneeded cargo from your vehicle.
 If you are carrying around boxes of stuff, sports equipment or other stuff you don’t need, take it out and save on gas.